-The call for research abstracts and practitioner presentations ideas opens on 9 February 2026, and the submission deadline is 7 May 2026.
+The call for research abstracts and practitioner ideas opens on 9 February 2026 and closes on 17 May 2026 29 May 2026 (extended deadline)

 1. Submission overview